MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

 Read-only.
           \[Status \<String\>\]: MembershipRuleProcessingStatusDetails
         \[OnPremisesDomainName \<String\>\]: Contains the on-premises domain FQDN, also called dnsDomainName synchronized from the on-premises directory.
-The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.Returned by default.
+The property is only populated for customers who are synchronizing their on-premises directory to Microsoft Entra ID via Microsoft Entra Connect.Returned by default.
 Read-only.
         \[OnPremisesLastSyncDateTime \<DateTime?\>\]: Indicates the last time at which the group was synced with the on-premises directory.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.